igaw/jitterdebugger/README.rst

 and therefore an invalid latency report.

-The default settings of jitterdebugger will produce a correct measurrement out of the box.
+The default settings of jitterdebugger will produce a correct measurement out of the box.